-Military service counts towards residency requirements and non-UK personnel wanting to settle in the UK after leaving the Armed Forces will need to apply for Indefinite Leave to Remain (ILR)/Indefinite Leave to Enter (ILE) within two years of leaving and need to have served a minimum of four years in UK Armed Forces.
+Military service counts towards residency requirements and the Armed Forces will need to apply for Indefinite Leave to Remain (ILR)/Indefinite Leave to Enter (ILE) within two years in UK Armed Forces.

 It is much easier to apply for this while they are still serving.
 The individual is responsible for all fees and charges associated with these applications.